annennenne/causalDisco/README.md

 Is it a work in progress?
 If so we need to document this in `?BnlearnSearch` (and similar for other functions)?.

+- Making arguments and function naming consistent (snake_case).
+How much do we wanna match the corresponding e.g. pcalg naming? “fixedEdges” vs “fixed_edges”, “suffStat” vs “suff_stat”, “maj.rule” vs “maj_rule”, … Atm we have a mix of both styles, so hard for user to know which to use (especially if their starting point is our package).

 ## TODO

 ### Manging exported functions